balionis-arvydas/balionis-kotlin/README.md

 3. balionis-kotlin3        - aws lambda prototype project using balionis-kotlin0 baseline.

 4. balionis-kotlin4        - gradle with kotlin plugin (sanity check if DNB infra is crazy...).

+5. balionis-kotlin5        - activiti prototype using balionis-kotlin4 as baseline.